 What are the graduation requirements?

-To be considered a full-time student in the fall or spring semesters, students must be enrolled in at least 12 credit hours.
-For summer, students must be enrolled in 6 credit hours.
+To be considered a full-time student in the fall, spring or summer semesters, students must be enrolled in at least 12 credit hours.
 Students may need to be enrolled full-time if they are participating in athletics, covered under their parent’s health insurance, receiving scholarships, or to be considered for maximum financial aid awards.

 Graduation requirements vary by academic program.
-Students intending to graduate MUST APPLY for graduation through the Admissions, Registration & Records office.
+Students intending to graduate MUST APPLY for graduation through the Enrollment Services office.